yaribouwman/yaribouwman/README.md

 - 👋 Hi, I’m @yaribouwman
-- 👀 I’m interested in all things data — especially big data pipelines, distributed systems, and cloud infrastructure.
+- 👀 I’m interested in all things data
-- 🌱 I’m currently learning more about stream processing, real-time analytics, and platform engineering.
 - 📫 How to reach me: [LinkedIn](https://linkedin.com/in/yaribouwman)